tddschn/poetry-add-requirements.txt/README.md

 - Auto detect charset of requirements.txt file(s) and feed normalized dependency specs to `poetry`.
 - Stop on first `poetry add` error.
 - Ignore dependency version requirements specified in requirements.txt file(s).
+- Ignore errors when installing individual dependencies.
+- Pass arbitrary arguments to `poetry add` after `--` at the end of the command.

 ## Installation

 ### pipx